OpenRefine/OpenRefine/docs/docs/manual/grelfunctions.md

 ###### toTitlecase(s)

-Returns string s converted into titlecase.
-For example, `"Once upon a midnight dreary".toTitlecase()` returns the string “Once Upon A Midnight Dreary”.
+Returns string s converted into titlecase: a capital letter starting each word, and the rest of the letters lowercase.
+For example, `"Once upon a midnight DREARY".toTitlecase()` returns the string “Once Upon A Midnight Dreary”.

 #### Trimming